-The purpose of this handbook is to provide a convenient source of information on the organization, administration, and policies of William Carey University that affect all administrators.
-The policies set forth in this document are official policies of the university and, as part of their contractual obligations, all administrators at all campus locations are responsible to know and abide by this Handbook's policies.
+The purpose of this handbook is to provide a convenient source of information on the organization, administration, and policies of William Carey University that affect all staff members.
+The policies set forth in this document are official policies of the university and, as part of their employment obligations, all staff at all campus locations are responsible to know and abide by this Handbook's policies.
+Certain exceptions to these policies are granted to staff of the WCUCOM in order to comply with standards of the Commission on Osteopathic College Accreditation (COCA).
+The WCUCOM handbook contains applicable policies governing employees of the COM.
+Any policy in this handbook that conflicts, or appears to conflict with COCA standards or recommendations are hereby declared null and void as they pertain to the WCUCOM.